-Beginning with the 2008-09 academic year, the FAFSA application may only be completed via the Web at www.fafsa.ed.gov.
-Students needing assistance with this application process should contact the Office of Financial Aid.
+The FAFSA application may be completed via the Web at www.fafsa.ed.gov.
+Students needing assistance with this application process should contact the Office of Financial Aid

 GRANTS AND LOANS

 Federal Pell Grant

 The federal student Pell Grant program is designed to assist eligible students in their postsecondary education.
 This grant helps defray the costs of education.
 All undergraduate students are eligible to apply for Pell Grant assistance.
 Student eligibility is based on financial need and is determined by a formula that is applied consistently to all applications through the FAFSA need analysis.
 The formula has been developed by the U. S. Department of Education and is reviewed by Congress on an annual basis.